-- student receives formal discipline including loss of recess or detention after school, and/or
+- student receives formal discipline including, but not limited to, detention after school, and/or

 - student loses bus privileges for a period of time.

-Note, if your child is involved in such a situation, you will receive a bus conduct report that you will need to initial and return to the school principal.
+Note, if your child is involved in such a situation, you will receive a bus conduct report that you will need to initial and return to the Principal.

 Video cameras may be used to monitor behavior on school buses.